frocharo/moshi-dataviz/final_project_i.md

 | Resvanor i Sverige 2025 | https://www.trafa.se/transportmonster/RVU-Sverige/ | |

 ## Method and medium
+I already prepared the data from Mexico City and I did the prior sketch.
+Now I'm preparing the data about Pittsburgh and Stockholm.
+The last one is the most difficult because there is not dataset, only reports.
+Fortunately, the available information could be enough for my comparison.

 ## References
 Federal Highway Administration.
 (2022). *2022 NextGen National Household Travel Survey Core